NERVsystems/osmmcp/README.md

 ## Overview

 This is a Go OpenStreetMap MCP server.
-It implemets the [Model Context Protocol](https://github.com/mark3labs/mcp-go) to enable LLMs to interact with geospatial data.
+It implements the [Model Context Protocol](https://github.com/mark3labs/mcp-go) to enable LLMs to interact with geospatial data.

-Our focus focus on precision, performance, maintainability, and ease of integration with MCP desktop clients.
+Our focus is on precision, performance, maintainability, and ease of integration with MCP desktop clients.

 ## Features